An outline of alternatives to liquidation including Company Voluntary Arrangement and administration.

 DROs involve a partnership between the Insolvency Service and professional debt advice organisations whose advisers can act as an 'approved intermediary'.

 The approved intermediary can decide whether you are eligible for a DRO.
 They can then help you complete your DRO application.
 The official receiver (OR) will then consider the application.
-A fee of £90 is payable in cash before the application will be considered.
 For further information see DRO guidance from the Department for the Economy (DfE).

 To apply for a DRO you must: